Exceptions

 token.check()

-Each type of token has a corresponding type of exception that can be raised in this case:
+Each type of token (except DefaultToken) has a corresponding type of exception that can be raised in this case:

 When you call the check() method on any token, one of two things will happen.
-If it (or any of the tokens nested in it) was canceled by calling the cancel() method, CancellationError will always be raised.
-But if the cancellation occurred as a result of the unique ability of the token, such as for TimeoutToken - timeout expiration, then an exception specific to this type of token will be raised.
+If it (or any of the tokens nested in it) has been cancelled by calling the cancel() method, CancellationError will always be raised.
+But if the cancellation occurred as a result of the unique ability of the token, such as timeout expiration for TimeoutToken, then an exception specific to this type of token will be raised.

 from cantok import CancellationError, ConditionCancellationError, TimeoutCancellationError, CounterCancellationError

 You can also choose not to import these exceptions at all.
-For each token class, the corresponding exception class is located in the exception attribute:
+For each token class, the corresponding exception class is accessible as the exception attribute:

 from cantok import TimeoutToken, CancellationError